 Kitchen/Breakfast-room with electric cooker, microwave, fridge, freezer, washing machine, tumble-drier, dishwasher and CD player

-Bedroom 1 with ‘zip and link’ bed (super-king or twin beds) and satellite TV
+Bedroom 1 with ‘zip and link’ (super-king or twin) beds and TV

 Bathroom with bath, fitted shower, WC and wash-basin

-Bedroom 2 with ‘zip and link’ bed (super-king or twin beds) and en suite Cloakroom with WC and wash-basin
+Bedroom 2 with ‘zip and link’ (super-king or twin) beds and en suite Cloakroom with WC and wash-basin

 Take care around the river, as the water is sometimes deep and fast-flowing, and with the sloping ceilings in Bedroom 2.
 The valley setting does mean that the broadband speed is not always consistent and the WiFi signal can therefore be weak at times.